 The narrative unfolds as Abraham, having discerned the divine nature of his three visitors, stands before God to intercede for Sodom, a city facing imminent judgment due to its pervasive wickedness.
 Genesis 18:23–33 records Abraham’s audacious yet reverent conversation with God, where he questions whether the Lord would destroy the righteous alongside the wicked.
 This moment is not merely a negotiation but a theological exploration of God’s character as the “Judge of all the earth” (Gen. 18:25).
 Abraham’s plea is rooted in his understanding of divine justice, which precludes the indiscriminate punishment of the innocent with the guilty.

 The Hebrew phrase חָלִלָה לְּךָ (chalilah lekha), translated as “far be it from you” in Genesis 18:25, is a powerful expression of protest.
 It conveys a sense of disbelief that God would act contrary to His own nature.
-All possible translations of this phrase (“may it never be”, “far it be from You” or “God forbid,”) underscore Abraham’s conviction that God is the just judge of the earth.
+All possible translations of this phrase (“may it never be,” “far be it from You,” or “God forbid”) underscore Abraham’s conviction that God is the just judge of the earth.
 In the text, Abraham declares:

 חָלִלָה לְּךָ מֵעֲשֹׂת כַּדָּבָר הַזֶּה לְהָמִית צַדִּיק עִם־רָשָׁע וְהָיָה כַצַּדִּיק כָּרָשָׁע חָלִלָה לָּךְ הֲשֹׁפֵט כָּל־הָאָרֶץ לֹא יַעֲשֶׂה מִשְׁפָּט